-John Wheaton is a professional engineer, LEED AP, and the co-founder of Wheaton & Sprague Engineering.
-Wheaton & Sprague’s team of designers, consultants, architects, engineers, and LEED AP’s helps clients find solutions for the entire building envelope, including the exterior curtainwall, cladding, and roofing.
-As a local influencer, we wanted to sit down with him to hear his thoughts on the construction industry’s latest trends, needs, and solutions.
+John Wheaton is a professional engineer, LEED AP, and the co-founder of Wheaton & Sprague Engineering, which helps clients find solutions for the entire building envelope, including the exterior curtainwall, cladding, and roofing.
+As a local influencer, we wanted to hear his thoughts on the construction industry’s latest trends.

 A. Building connectivity can be interpreted in two ways.
 First, as it relates to people, we all need advocacy, collaboration, information sharing, and alignment.

 As it relates to buildings, they need to be connected to the needs of people and organizations and their systems need to be connected and integrated one to the other.